The-Monkeys-and-MAUD/monkeybones/README.md

 ```
 etc.

-MonkeyBones will then start asking you questions and waiting for answers before continuing:
+[MonkeyBones][10] will then start asking you questions and waiting for answers before continuing:

 ```
 Please answer the following:
 [?]
 Project name (MyProject)
 ```

-MonkeyBones takes guesses and provides you with default answers.
+[MonkeyBones][10] takes guesses and provides you with default answers.
 Pressing return without answering a
 question will automatically choose the default option.
 If you don't like the default, type in another
 answer and press return.

 Most of the questions should be pretty self explanatory.
 One thing that's worth noting is that
-MonkeyBones assumes that you're using git (and suggests a repo name):
+[MonkeyBones][10] assumes that you're using git (and suggests a repo name):

 ```
 [?]
 Project git repository (git://github.com/presentation/MyProject.git)